 June 30: With the next order of business being to gut the bathroom to the studs as well as gut the basement to give us a blank slate downstairs, it was time to order a garbage container from a local disposal company.

 And she’s a beaut…30 yards in all her behemoth glory, dominating our driveway and just waiting for me to fill it..
 With a holiday weekend upon us, and with the kid staying at Grandma’s for a few days, I planned to spend the weekend gutting the basement and the ensuite bathroom without any other distractions.
 Thirty yards is huge…about 8 feet wide by 20 feet long by 5 and a half feet high, and I am pretty sure that it will be full by the time I call to have them haul it away.

 Last year’s debris and then some….

 Last year was the first year since we moved into this house that we did not rent a bin.
-The debris from the deck, strapping from the workroom, the bathroom fixtures from the ensuite, and the lumber that was used to support the “sunken” tub have all been piled up around the side of the house for much too long.
+Debris from the deck repair, along with strapping from the workroom, the bathroom fixtures from the ensuite, and the lumber used to support the “sunken” tub have all been piled up around the side of the house for much too long.
 No doubt that our neighbors saw our house as an eyesore.
 Certainly, they must be thrilled that we are finally doing something about the mess.